sirakik/seed_rl/README.md

-It's just a copy of .
+It's just a copy of SEED RL.